World-Check Verify

 Prerequisite: Before you get started with Postman, you will need to make sure you have appropriate product access and credentials.

-If you have the necessary access, you will be able to find the following API keys which are required to access World-Check Verify.
+If you have the necessary access, you will find the following service account credentials which are required to generate a token to access World-Check Verify.

-You will usually be given one Pilot account and one Production account, unless you are using one of our World-Check Verify partner solutions – in which case you will be given direct access to Production account considering our partner already has a valid integration with our API.
+Note: You will usually be given one Pilot account and one Production account, unless you are using one of our World-Check Verify partner solutions – in which case you will be given direct access to Production account considering our Partner already has a valid integration with our API.
+The service account credentials will be different for both the accounts.
+You may use your Pilot account for your development and basic testing purposes before you go-live with your Production account.

 If you do not have necessary access or credentials, contact your LSEG Account team.